seegg/Barebone-state-management/README.md

 can be use to narrow down the return value for the hook.

 Actions are not restricted to react components and can be use anywhere.

+To access the store outside of components, it can be access through the `store` property after creating the store.

 ```ts
 import {useCounterStore, counterActions} from './counterStore'